immersive-web/webxr-hand-input/explainer.md

 Not all devices support all joints, this indexing getter will return `null` when accessing a joint that is not supported by the current user agent or device.
 This will not change for a given input source.
 If a joint is supported but not currently being tracked, the getter will still produce the `XRJoint`, with its associated `space` returning `null` when run through `getPose` (etc).

-Each joint has an `XRSpace` `space`, located at its center, with its `-Y` direction pointing perpendicular to the skin, outwards from the palm, and `+Z` direction pointing along their associated bone, away from the wrist.
+Each joint has an `XRSpace` `space`, located at its center, with its `-Y` direction pointing perpendicular to the skin, outwards from the palm, and `-Z` direction pointing along their associated bone, away from the wrist.
 This space will return null poses when the joint loses tracking.

 Each joint has a `radius`, which is the distance from the joint to the surrounding skin, and can be used to render a hand skeleton.

-For `*_TIP` joints where there is no associated bone, the `+Z` direction is the same as that for the associated `DISTAL` joint, i.e. the direction is along that of the previous bone.
+For `*_TIP` joints where there is no associated bone, the `-Z` direction is the same as that for the associated `DISTAL` joint, i.e. the direction is along that of the previous bone.

 ## Displaying hand models using this API